Choir sings parody song ‘I Can’t Believe it’s not Rutter’ to actual John Rutter

 During a ‘Come and Sing’ Day in St Cuthbert’s Church, Edinburgh choir Pitchcraft sang a parody of Rutter’s work to the man himself.

-Composed by Andrew Russel, the song playfully and lovingly pokes fun at a few of Rutter’s signature compositional moves.
-Man loves twinkly quavers and a key change.
+Composed by Andrew Russel, the song playfully and lovingly pokes fun at a few of Rutter’s signature compositional moves – from those twinkly quavers to the all-important key change.

 “For once in my life, I’m speechless,” Rutter joked after the performance.